chinmaymahajan/DinkTank/README.md

 ### Session Management
 - Create and resume sessions with named formats (Round Robin)
 - Landing page shows existing sessions with quick resume, or a clean welcome screen for new users
+- Session status indicator on the Setup page when an auto session is active (shows current round, time remaining, break status)

 ### Two Modes